 These vintage hand-painted intaglios depict a golden saint in front of a blue sky, surrounded by a shimmering gallery of stars.

-inspired by the crown of a tsar
+inspired by the crown of a Romanov tsar

 Coronation Hoop Earrings